 How Long Does it Take for Bulbs to Sprout?

-- Tulips need 10 to 16 weeks of chilling and will sprout 1 to 3 weeks after the required period.
+- Tulips need 10 to 16 weeks of chilling and will sprout one to three weeks after the required period.

-- Snowdrops can begin blooming 2 weeks after chilling and need 15 full weeks of cold temperatures.
+- Snowdrops can begin blooming two weeks after chilling and need 15 full weeks of cold temperatures.

-- Iris and hyacinths need 13 to 15 weeks of chill period and will also sprout 1 to 2 weeks after the requirement is fulfilled.
+- Iris and hyacinths need 13 to 15 weeks of chill period and will also sprout one to two weeks after the requirement is fulfilled.

 - Plant bulbs in a pot that is twice as deep as the bulb in a soilless mixture.
 Soilless mixes help prevent rot, which is a common problem in container bulbs.

-- Try planting bulbs without soil on a 2- to 3-inch layer of glass beads or rocks.
+- Try planting bulbs without soil on a 2 to 3 inch (5-8 cm.) layer of glass beads or rocks.
 Add just enough water to reach the very bottom of the bulb.